Vdntrai/Wine_Quality_Predictor/README.md

 # Wine Quality Predictor using Random Forest Classifier

 This project builds a machine learning model to predict wine quality using its chemical properties.
 It explores a publicly available wine dataset, trains a Random Forest model, and analyzes the factors influencing quality through data visualization.
-The project aims to provide a tool for winemakers, distributors, and enthusiasts to better understand and predict wine quality.

 ## Table of Contents